 Over the past decade, the arguments against homosexuals’ desire to have their unions be sanctioned as marriage by the state have revolved principally around defining marriage based on Scriptural premises.
 And while some proponents of homosexuality have gone to extreme strains and exegeses to show that Scriptural condemnation of homosexuality is an illusion, the Biblical argument largely has become irrelevant.
+Many homesexuals are now getting married without negative societal pressure as a result of this.
+If you’re planning your wedding take a look at this stunning wedding venue Southwest Virginia to really help you celebrate this development.

 We no longer live in a time in which accepting Sacred Scripture as an objective standard of morality is de rigueur.
 To assert as much has not only lost its quaintness — it has become rather offensive.
 Therefore, to argue theologically to defend a political or social position has in many ways lost its relevance.
 That does not mean revealed truths or Sacred Tradition or theology is any less right; however, it does mean that we as its defendants must take great pains to illustrate points of relevance and contact between the natural and supernatural, the secular and theological.
 This is a feat that too many have, unfortunately, since the late 18th century philosopher Immanuel Kant considered impossible.